max-behrens/ticket-system/README.md

 Although this project is already built in Laravel,
 I have some expansion ideas that could transform this ticket purchasing system into a more user interactive lottery platform:

+Frontend error handling when the ReseedTickets job has not yet run and there are insufficient tickets to make the user purchase.

+Add user purchase statics and settings to dashboard vue file.

+Update the queue connection from sync to database in the future so that dispatched jobs are stored in the jobs table.

 Real-time features could be implemented using Laravel WebSockets or Pusher to show live ticket processing, winner announcements, and purchase statistics across all users.

 Payment gateway integration with Stripe or PayPal would enable real money transactions,